RushanKhan1/RushanKhan1/README.md

 </a>
  <br /><br /><br />

 Ahoy!
 I am Rushan Khan, a passionate full-stack developer and a competitive programmer.
 I like using technology to solve real world problems and making stuff that helps people.
-Some of my recent work positions were, working as a FullStack Developer Intern at [Listiee](listee.com), being the core member of the [Source Code Society](https://github.com/Source-Code-Society), being a program mentor for [GirlScript Summer of Code 2021](https://gssoc.girlscript.tech/) where I also maintained the Project [WordNook](https://github.com/ALPHAVIO/WordNook) along with that I was also the Media and Outreach Lead at [CodeChef Amity University Lucknow Chapter](https://www.linkedin.com/company/codechef-aul-chapter) 🧑🏻‍🍳.
+Some of my recent work positions are, working as a FullStack Developer Intern at [Listiee](listee.com), being the core member of the [Source Code Society](https://github.com/Source-Code-Society), being a program mentor for [GirlScript Summer of Code 2021](https://gssoc.girlscript.tech/) where I also maintained the Project [WordNook](https://github.com/ALPHAVIO/WordNook) along with that I was also the Media and Outreach Lead at [CodeChef Amity University Lucknow Chapter](https://www.linkedin.com/company/codechef-aul-chapter) 🧑🏻‍🍳.
 Apart from programming, I have inclinations toward entrepreneurship, observing business models and reading philosophy.

   <img align="right" alt="GIF" src="programming.gif" width="500" height="320" />